icons8/lunacy-docs/docs/layers.md

 # Hero section
 title: Layers
-description: Learn about basic operations with layers in Lunacy
+description: Learn how to work with different types of layers in Lunacy
 icon: 'ungroup-objects'

 # Micro navigation